verbb/formie/packages/docs/browser/ui-reference/fields/checkboxes.md

 Checkbox fields use the shared checkbox-radio field events described on [JavaScript events](/browser/behavior/javascript-events).

-#### The `formie:field:checkbox-radio:init` event
+#### The `formie:field:checkbox-radio:init` Event

-Triggered after the checkbox group has been wired and max-option or required behavior is active.
+Triggered after the checkbox group has been wired and max-option or required behaviour is active.

 ```js
 document.addEventListener('formie:field:checkbox-radio:init', (event) => {